 As one would imagine, Monster Fever was now rampant in

-Public interest built gradually during the spring of 1933,
+Public interest started gradually during the spring of 1933

 then picked up sharply after Mr and Mrs George Spicer

 reported seeing the creature lumbering across the shore